Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits: Proof of Theorem 1

-To prove the second part of Theorem~\ref{res:universality}, we need to discuss efficiency.
-That is, we need to show that the universal gate set we have constructed can be implemented efficiently, meaning that the number of measurements needed to implement a desired gate scales efficiently in the number of qubits $k$.
-In conventional MBQC using a 2D cluster state as a resource, $N\sim kL$ measurements (and therefore $N$ physical qubits) are needed to simulate a circuit consisting of $L$ gates on $k$ logical qubits.
-Our protocol has two key differences.
-First, our set of elementary gates is not the usual set of single-qubit rotations plus a two-qubit gate, but rather the set of multi-qubit rotations generated by $O_k(\ell)$.
-However, the Solovoy-Kitaev theorem says that any universal gate set can efficiently simulate another~\cite{Nielsen2002}, so our unusual gate set does not give any significant overhead.
-A second difference is that we are restricted to performing the rotation generated by $O_k(\ell)$ only once per ``clock cycle'' of length $p_k$ for each $\ell$.
+The other aspect which needs to be considered is that we are restricted to performing the rotation generated by $O_k(\ell)$ only once per ``clock cycle'' of length $p_k$ for each $\ell$.
 In principle, if $p_k$ grew exponentially large in $k$ (which is the case for certain values of $k$), this restriction could mean that we cannot efficiently generate arbitrary gates.
 Luckily, we have the following Lemma, \begin{Lemma} For $k=2^r-1$, we have $p_k=3k+3$. \end{Lemma}

-Therefore, $k$ can always be chosen such there is at most a linear overhead in the number of measurements and physical qubits as compared to usual MBQC. $\Box$
+Therefore, $k$ can always be chosen such there is at most a linear overhead due to the ``clock cycle'' of the computational model. $\Box$

 This linear overhead assumes that we perform only one rotation per clock cycle.
 In practice, it is likely that a given circuit can be compiled to our gate set in such a way that multiple rotations are performed per clock cycle, so this overhead will not saturate this linear bound.
+Even in cases where the period is exponentially large in $k$, the overhead is accompanied by a much larger set of elementary gates that can be done in a single time-step.
+This means we need to spend fewer resources generating higher-order commutators of the $O_k(\ell)$ to get arbitrary elements of the Lie algebra.
+So it may in certain cases be advantageous to choose $k$ such that $p_k$ is exponentially large.

 \textit{Proof of Lemma \ref{lemma1}.} Let us introduce a function $\Lambda$ such that $\Lambda(P,Q)=1$ if the Pauli operators $P,Q$ commute and $\Lambda(P,Q)=-1$ if they anticommute.
-We note that $\Lambda$ is a bicharacter, meaning that $\Lambda(AB,C)=\Lambda(A,C)\Lambda(B,C)$ and similarly for the second input.
 Throughout this proof, we ignore all constant factors that may appear in front of Pauli operators, and write equality to mean equality up to a constant (for example, we may write $[X,Y]=Z$).
 Then, a commutator of two Pauli operators can be taken to be their product if they anticommute, and 0 if they commute.
-We prove the following statements to start:
+By definition, the set of Paulis $\mathcal{S}$ generates all Paulis under multiplication.
+The difficulty is to show that they also generate all Paulis under commutation.